Recommendations from Grace Wingfield:

 For children and adults:

 Inform and educate on the source of what we see our country, finally acknowledging more comprehensively, systemic racism.
 First, it is imortant to understand the history and origins of racism and racial injustice in the U.S. Most importantly is understanding that racism was created to justify slavery for economic purposes and is not scientific.
-Race did not exist scientifically and then was utilized in horrific ways.
-Often this is the story told.
 These are a few good resources:

 * The documentary 13th.
 It is free on YouTube and on Netflix.
 There is some cursing and graphic pictures.
-If you have not seen this, I would watch it yourself first.
-Be sure to watch it with your grandchildren.
-It is too important to not watch.
-Our Middle School students have viewed this, and I emailed a Lower School instructor to ask if 9 years old is an appropriate age (not my area of expertise).
-He said definitely if watched with adults.
+If you have not seen this, watch it yourself first.
 This is a cliffnotes version of

 13th.